Monthly Tech-Tip from Tony Hansen SignUp

 3D Design

-Key phrases linking here: fusion 360, 3d design, shapr - Learn more
+Key phrases linking here: solid modelling, 3d drawing, 3d design, cad - Learn more

 Details

-Choosing which 3D package to adopt is generally governed by what those assisting you are using (the complexity of learning this is not something to do alone).
-As already noted, learning a 3D design software package can be the most overwhelming part of getting into 3D printing.
-To prevent becoming overwhelmed it is vital to have a teacher (hire a consultant on Upwork if needed to guide you through the creation of several things).
-I recommend using Upwork.com to find a consultant.
-And Fusion 360 as the designer.
+Choosing which 3D package to adopt is generally governed by what those assisting you are using (the complexity of learning this is not something easily done alone).
+As already noted, learning a 3D CAD software package can be the most overwhelming part of getting into 3D printing.
+It is vital to have a teacher (hire a consultant on Upwork if needed to guide you through a few design projects).

 Related Information